nus-cs2103-AY2425S1/ip/docs/README.md

 > "The key is not to prioritize what's on your schedule, but to schedule your priorities." -Stephen Covey ([source](https://www.brainyquote.com/authors/stephen-covey-quotes))

 EchoBot is your ultimate task manager, designed to free up your mental space so you can focus on what truly matters.
-With EchoBot you can effortlessly keep track of your tasks without the hassle of remembering every detail.:wink: It’s:
+With EchoBot you can effortlessly keep track of your tasks without the hassle of remembering every detail. :wink: It’s:

-* Easy to learn so you can get started right away.:dizzy:
+* Easy to learn so you can get started right away. :dizzy:
-* Blazing fast for quick and efficient task management.:star2:
+* Blazing fast for quick and efficient task management. :star2:

 <img src="Ui.png" width="40%">